blur-r/calorie-tracking-app/README.md

 # calorie-tracking-app
-this app help me understand how classes work in javascript
+this app helped me understand how classes work in javascript